Preparation: Please see Vacation reading for preparation for the module

-The module explores the re-telling of mythological stories in Greek and Roman visual art, from the sixth century BCE to the fourth century CE.
+This module explores the re-telling of mythological stories in Greek and Roman visual art, from the sixth century BCE to the fifth century CE.
 It will consider the ways such narratives may have generated meaning in their social, political and cultural contexts, as well as the ways we as scholars can interrogate them.
 Key questions to consider include

 - how does art portray narrative?

 - how do visual mythological narratives interact with other forms in which these stories were told?

 - what sorts of meanings could mythological narratives in art generate within different social, political and cultural contexts?

 - how does our engagement with these re-tellings fit within our wider approach to myths in Antiquity

 We will explore the representation of mythological narratives in a range of media including architectural sculpture, painting, mosaics, vases, and in a range of contexts: funerary, domestic and public, from both the Greek and Roman worlds.

 This module will complement the module Greek Myth: Narratives, sources, approaches running in Term 1, but can also be taken separately.
 A museum field trip will be organised for Reading week.

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 1: Introduction: narrating stories in Art; theories and approaches